How to Prepare an RV for Self Storage

-Step 1: Unload Your RV for Storing Over Winter
+Step 1: Unload Your RV for Storage

 An entire season of cruising around the country means that you were slowly adding more and more items to your camper throughout the summer—now it’s time to unpack them.
 Ask yourself these questions:

-You may think this just applies to food and drinks, but there are a lot of liquids in your RV to consider.
+You may think this just applies to food and drinks, but there are a lot of other liquids in your RV to consider.

 Next, move to your bathroom and gather your toiletries, soaps, shampoos, and conditioners.